Trivoc/coding-course/README.md

 For a text editor, we suggest that you download Visual Studio Code from here: https://code.visualstudio.com/Download

+*You can use any text editor, but proper tools and software can help point out errors in your code, much like a spell-checker aiding you in Microsoft Word.
+Tangentially, Microsoft Word is **not** a text editor and is unfit for programming.*

 # Hello World!
 It has been tradition, at least since the famous 1978 book The C Programming Language, for new programmers' first program to output the phrase "Hello, World!".
 This is how you do it in Python: